marc-mosca/marc-mosca/README.md

 **Hi, I'm Marc!**

-I'm a student at 42 Lyon Auvergne-Rhône-Alpes.
-I'm an iOS developer enthusiast.
+I'm a student at 42 Lyon Auvergne-Rhône-Alpes and I'm an iOS developer enthusiast.

-I'm currently learn iOS development.
+> I'm currently learn iOS development.

 ## Get in touch 📫